Strategic arrivals to a queue with service rate uncertainty: Exponential service times

 Similarly, if only the arrival density of type $b$ customers is positive at time $t\in(0,T]$; $f_b(t)>0=f_a(0)$, then

 However, when both types of customers arrive simultaneously; $f_a(t),f_b(t)>0$, then the equilibrium condition is given by

 Observe that \eqref{eq:f_i_only} in fact generalizes \eqref{eq:f_a_only} and \eqref{eq:f_b_only} by setting one of the densities to zero in either case.
-The Markov chain corresponding to the queue length process $Q_i(t)$ has the same nonhomegenous arrival rate $\lambda_a f_a(t)+\lambda_b f_b(t)$ for both $i=a,b$, but the output rate $\mu_i$ is different for each type.
+The Markov chain corresponding to the queue length process $Q_i(t)$ has the same nonhomogeneous arrival rate $\lambda_a f_a(t)+\lambda_b f_b(t)$ for both $i=a,b$, but the output rate $\mu_i$ is different for each type.
 The transient idle probabilities can as before be numerically evaluated by solving the Kolmogorov backward equations.

 We next state two lemmas that will be used to characterize the equilibrium arrival profile.
-The proof of Lemma \ref{lemma:queue_order} relies on a coupling argument for the virtual workload which is detailed in Appendix \ref{sec:appn_A}.
+The proof of Lemma \ref{lemma:queue_order} relies on a coupling argument for the virtual workload which is detailed in Appendix \ref{sec:appn_A}. \begin{lemma} For any arrival profile $(F_a,F_b)$ such that $F_i(0)>0$ for at least one of $i\in\mathcal{C}$ the expected queue length faced by type $a$ customers is higher than that faced by type $b$ customers: $q_a(t) > q_b(t)$ for all $t>0$. \end{lemma}